How To Make Your URLs Friendly

 Also, it makes it more difficult for you to keep the content up to date.
 Because if you want to make sure the content is relevant to users, you’ll want to update it regularly.

 Yes, you could create a 301 redirect to a new URL, but what if you want to update the page in 2021?
 And then in 2022?
-That’s a lot of redirects for the Google autobots to follow, and more redirects makes their life harder.
+That’s a lot of redirects for the Google Autobots to follow, and more redirects make their life harder.
 And we know we get rewarded for making Google’s life easier…

 The simple way around this is to not include dates in your URLs.
 Period.
 Go ahead and include them in the page title, you can update that every time you update the content, keeping the page fresh without touching the URL.